Arthamist/economic-uncertainty-india-macro-risk/README.md

 ## Risk & Economic Interpretation

-The results suggest that economic uncertainty can act as an important transmission channel through which major shocks affect India's macroeconomic performance and financial-market conditions.
+The results indicate that economic uncertainty is an important transmission channel through which major shocks are associated with changes in India's macroeconomic and financial-market conditions.

 The findings have implications for: